oraichain/docs/developer/ai-provider/ai-provider-intergration.md

 ## 3. Deploy an oracle script contract

 The oracle script is used to aggregate your data source result after it is called multiple times by the AI executors.
+When writing an oracle script, you need to have at least one `Aggregate` query message.
+Please take a look at a simple example of the oracle script classification [here](https://github.com/oraichain/oraiwasm/tree/master/package/aioracle/oscript_flower_classification)

+After deploying the oracle script, please send us the two addresses & your service name (in string) so we can add them in the list of services.
+At the moment, only chosen services are added due to security & simplicity purposes.